Module 03: Layers

 For a 3-layer network (784→256→128→10) with batch size 32:

 The first layer dominates because it has the largest input dimension.
-This is why production networks often use dimension reduction early to save computation in later layers.
+Production networks often shrink dimensions early to save computation in deeper layers.

 Common Errors